MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/index.md

 <h1>Features</h1>

 <p>
     Xbox Live is a premier gaming network that connects millions of gamers across the world.
     You can add Xbox Live to your Windows 10 or Xbox One game in order to take advantage of the Xbox Live features and services.
 </p>

 <h2>Get Started</h2>

 <p>
-    Build your first XBL feature by getting enrolled in a program, setting up a development kit, and then calling an API.
+    Prepare to add Xbox Live features by first getting enrolled in a program, setting up an IDE to use the Xbox Live SDK, and adding basic sign-in code to sign-in to Xbox Live services.
 </p>
 <div class="ico48Case halfStack">
     <div class="ico48Link"><a href="https://www.xbox.com/en-US/developers/creators-program/" data-linktype="absolute-path"><img src="../images/common/enroll_step1_icon.svg"><span>Enroll as Creator</span></a></div>